k77torpedo/ForgeAndUnity/README.md

 To create a new `NetworkScene` the framework will first create an _empty_ Unity-Scene with your desired scene-name (here 'Level_1') and put a `NetworkSceneManager` in it so it can be connected to.

 Then a second - _the actual_ - scene will be created with the BuildIndex provided from the Unity-Scene-File.
 This scene is to be merged with the other scene we created previously.
 The new scene will also be named 'Level_1' - in accordance to the Unity-Scene-File-Name.
 Now we have a name-collision.
 We have 2 Scenes with the name 'Level_1' that can't be merged because they both have the same name.

+## Best Practice #3: Change to a better Serializer!
+_Info: This is more reserved for the end of your project so don't overstress it._

+All internal serialization of data is currently done via C#s `BitFormatter` which is very flexible and undemanding in what it can serialize and deserialize but an atrocity in efficiency and performance.
+I just want to mention that you can switch to a different serializer at one point in time like _MsgPack_, _Ceras_ or _ZeroFormatter_.

 # Unity Limitations
 ## NavMeshes and SceneOffset